Raechil na Garnussil na Gallam

 He is older than my father and more righteous than my mother.

-I am happy to be a virgin in all things, and I have prayed to Harnakos.
+I am content to be a virgin, in all life, and I have prayed to Harnakos that I may remain so.

 A bell sounds three times for first prayers.
 I need to ensure I am ready by then, ready in every way.
 Not a thread or hair out of place.